xiyuanbao/kgb/content/authors/mpears/_index.md

 # Username (this should match the folder name)
 authors:
 - mpears
-weight: 19
+weight: 35
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Advised PhD Student <br> now Analyst at StarStone Insurance
+role: PhD 2015 <br> Analyst at StarStone Insurance

 # Organizations/Affiliations
 organizations: